AdobeDocs/dynamic-media-classic.en/help/using/publishing-files.md

 You can cancel a publish job that is in progress.
 Moreover, if you are an administrator, you can cancel an in-progress publishing job from the company Jobs page.

 To cancel a publishing job, go to the Jobs page and select **[!UICONTROL Cancel]**.
-On the Scheduled tab of the Jobs page, you can pause or resume a job by deselecting or selecting the check box in the job’s Active column.
+On the Scheduled tab of the Jobs page, you can pause or resume a job by deselecting or selecting the check box in the job's Active column.

 >[!NOTE]
 >
->After you cancel a publish job, its status changes to “stopping” until the job reaches a point where it can stop safely.
+>After you cancel a publish job, its status changes to "stopping" until the job reaches a point where it can stop safely.
 Stopping a publish job can take some time if the job is in the process of getting data from the database.

 ## Manually publish assets {#manually-publishing-assets}

 You can publish individual assets manually instead of creating a publishing job.
-When you publish sets, such as an Image Set or an Adaptive Video Set, the set (or “parent”) and all members (or “children”) within that set get published.
+When you publish sets, such as an Image Set or an Adaptive Video Set, the set (or "parent") and all members (or "children") within that set get published.

-Unpublished assets are indicated in the user interface by a gray, round icon with a slash through it (unpublished state), to the left of the asset’s name.
+Unpublished assets are indicated in the user interface by a gray, round icon with a slash through it (unpublished state), to the left of the asset's name.
 After an asset is published, the icon turns green and has a white check mark in the center (published state).

 **To manually publish assets:**